EstimateQuote Blog

 The nine real reasons clients reject contractor quotes, with a concrete fix for each.
 Most rejections aren't about price — they're about clarity, trust, and timing.

 A Bill of Quantities (BOQ) is a structured cost document used in construction and service bidding.
-Here's what it is, who uses it, what it contains, and when you need one.
+Here's the meaning of a bill of quantities, what it contains, who uses one, and how it differs from a quotation.

-Quote, invoice, and proposal sound similar but serve very different functions.
-Here's the clean separation, when to send each, and how they fit together across a single project.
+The difference between a quote, an invoice, and a proposal.
+Here's the clean separation, when to send each, and how they fit together across a single project — including the precise difference between a quotation and a proposal that trips up most contractors.

 Most quotations go silent after sending.
 These 7 follow-up email templates, paired with the right timing, recover deals that would otherwise be lost.
 Copy and adapt for your business.